Tremelune/cribl/README.md

 character.

 Errors result in a HTTP status of 500 with an accompanying system message.
+This is cludgy, but not critical...It's on my todo list!

 ## Architecture
-I chose Flask due to its popularity and simplicity.
+I chose Python and Flask due to its popularity and simplicity.

 Also for simplicity, all files are in one Python package.
 There just weren't enough of them to bother organizing them.
 Conceptually, they occupy three tiers:

 - **API/UI** - Handles HTTP requests/responses as
 well as routing and content type.
-This is where log_endpoint lives.
+This is where log_endpoint belongs.
 - **Business Logic** - Where most application logic would live.
 Has  no knowledge of disks, databases, HTTP, or the CLI.
-This is where log_reader lives.
+This is where log_reader belongs.
 - **Data Access** - Where data is wrangeled.
-This is where disk access is provided, as well as calls to datastores, queues, or external APIs. disk_reader lives here.
+This is where disk access is provided, as well as calls to datastores, queues, or external APIs. disk_reader belongs here.

 ## Performance
-Data is pulled directly from disk and sent in the response stream.
+Data is pulled directly from disk and sent in the response stream while being processed.
 Regardless of how large the log file is, it is only read into memory in chunks commensurate with how much data has been transferred in the response.

 Besides those that transfer many lines, the slowest requests are those for which the log file is large, and the filter term is rare.